The idols of the nations are but silver and gold,

 That is the negative message.
 Philippians 4:11-12 says, “STOP.”
 But we need something to fill the void.
 We need something positive to do, and Colossians 3:5 is the answer.
 Colossians 3:5 reveals the second important step we must take when it encourages us, in fact, commands us to put to death everything earthly inside – to put to death those secret idols or gods.
 How can we do that?
 Matthew 5:6 gives us our first clue.
 The passage reads as follows:

 Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.
-Matt.
-5:6 (NASB)
+Matthew 5:6 (NASB)

 This statement was made by Jesus during the Sermon on the Mount.
 How many folks were listening we do not know.
 Some have speculated that there might have been thousands listening to Jesus.
 The words that Jesus used for hunger and thirst are strong words having the idea of being extremely thirsty and hungry.
 The Greek word Jesus used for hungry was used to describe Jesus’ hunger during His testing in the wilderness in Matthew 4:2.
 The Greek word that Jesus used for thirst was also used to describe His thirst when He hung on the cross in John 19:28 just before He died.
 The third key word in this verse is “satisfied.”
 The Greek word has the idea of “fatted cattle” or being “full-up” or “stuffed.”